WesleyB/WBWaveformView/README.md

 ## Features

 - Supports lerping between colors on the front wave
-- Animates expansion/collapsing and fading in/out when the view is activated / deactivaed
+- Animates expansion/collapsing and fading in/out when the view is activated/deactivaed
 - Allows for scaling based on some variable input (i.e. audio levels from the microphone).
-Tests so far sugguest that the scaling input level should only change by 0.01 in either direction per update to keep the animation smooth
+Tests so far suggest that the scaling input level should only change by 0.01 in either direction per update to keep the animation smooth

 ## Attributions
 Big thanks to [stefanceriu](https://github.com/stefanceriu) for [SCSiriWaveformView](https://github.com/stefanceriu/SCSiriWaveformView).